Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 That’s what really wins over clients – one heart at a time.
 They will turn into referrals, reviews, testimonials.
 And your business will boom.
 This is marketing done the right way.

 The power of an outstanding customer service cannot be underrated.
 Especially in a business where people invest big sums of money to realise their dream home, workplace or real estate project.
-A recommendation from a friend, family member or colleague will weigh so heavy in their decision on who to work with.
-And you want to be that guy, right?
+A recommendation from a friend, family member, colleague or business partner will weigh so heavy in their decision on who to work with.
+And you want to be that guy or lady, right?

-To get going straight away, download out cheat sheet for outstanding customer service here.
+To get going straight away, download our check list for outstanding customer service here.

 What do you think?
 Did I miss anything important?
 What do you do to wow your clients?